Nikita244/Capstone_Full_Stack/README.md

-# Genoa Aquarium - Virtual Tour
+# 🪸Genoa Aquarium - Virtual Tour
 ## 💻 Full Stack Capstone Project

 This web application allows users to register and log in to take a 360-degree virtual tour of the most iconic rooms of the Genoa Aquarium.